user95f85f/debian-fresh2/README.md

   sudo apt install mpop msmtp #and good f***in' luck

+DATE-BASED CHARACTER SEQUENCES TO SHOW DATE/DATETIME INFORMATION LIKE MINUTES SECONDS DAY OF MONTH 12HOUR 24HOUR AMPM NAME OF MONTH YEAR IN LIKE THREE FORMATS

+  man strftime | grep -F -A 111 'ordinary character sequences' man date | grep -F -A 111 'Interpreted sequences are:'
+  #TODO: now do printf lol

+WHAT A GOOD COPYRIGHT NOTICE EXAMPLE

+  Copyright (c) user95f85f

+  Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.

+  THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

+COLOR/COLOUR MASSIVE PARALLEL BASH SCRIPT EXECUTING BULL**** PLUS LOCAL MULTI-LINED VARIABLE DECLARATION

+  ###F*** TODO!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+  #gotta replace 'echo -n' and 'echo -e' and 'echo -ne' and 'echo -en' with printf SH**
+  #</TODO>
+  red=$(tput setaf 1) #notice: no double quotes!
+Huh.
+Must be a simple variable declaration. reset=$(tput sgr0)

+  do_parallel(){
+    local total=100 DL='echo -n wget'
+    cat .links | parallel -j "$2" --jobs "$2" "echo -ne \"\\r\"; echo -n \"Jobs: ${red}${2}${reset}; Link: ${red}${1}${reset}; {#}/$total \"; $DL {}; echo -n '          '"
+  }

+  do_parallel something-special-here jobs_proc_file.txt
+  echo #a basic newline at the end of the program

 #prevents CTRL+S freezing the tty/virtual-console (ie. until CTRL+Q is hit)
 #see:   stty -a | egrep 'start|stop'
 stty start undef